CALEBELLIOTT/fs-journal/quizzes/week05.md

 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+client, server? not sure if this has to do with data pipelines?

 ```
 **9.**
 Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.
 <!-- enter you answer in the space below -->
 ```
+axios.get('example.com/api?tag=winter')

 ```